Skip to content

 A Wheel and Some Hex

 Your computer generates colors based on combinations of basic colors.
-These are written in RGB (red-green-blue) or hexadecimal.
-Once you know the code, you can replicate any color.
+These are written in RGB (red-green-blue) or in hexadecimal.
+This means that once you know the code, you can replicate any color.

 Using RGB or hex is particularly important as you replicate your colors and branding across multiple platforms.
 What looks like pure fire engine red on my monitor may appear more like brick or tomato to you.